Making backyard compost is simple with this 8 step method.

-In just a couple of months, you can use the new soil created by the composted material in your garden.
+In just a couple of months, you can use the new soil created by the composted material as garden compost to help feed and grow your backyard garden.

 You'll need a large, solid plastic tub (not see-through) with a lid.
 Shoot for a tub 30 gallons or larger.